 Hi!
 Thanks for stopping by.
 I am an avid consumer of all things culture through travel.
-Graduating from University with a degree in Geography, I am a firm believer that we should all do our best to learn about one another and the planet we live on.
+Upon graduating from University with a degree in Geography, I became a firm believer that we should all do our best to learn about one another and the planet we live on.
 And in my opinion, the best way to do that...is to travel.

 This week we are taking a break from publishing any content so that we can spend time with our family.
 Please check back next Friday, as we publish our look back over 2021 and a sneak peak into what is coming in 2022.

 Andrea and I wish you and yours a very Merry Christmas!

 The notes for this story were gathered in September of 2019.
 A time that seems so long ago as the experiences and people met for this story were curated during a pre-pandemic world.
 But, I along with so many others had know idea just how much our world was about to change.